SkywardSyntax/LightingEngine/README.md

 2. Drag the slider to adjust the zoom level of the model.
 3. The model will zoom in or out based on the slider's position.

+## Instructions for Uploading and Rendering STL Files

+1. Click the "Choose File" button on the main page.
+2. Select an STL file from your computer.
+3. The uploaded STL file will be parsed and rendered in the scene.

 ## License

 This project is licensed under the MIT License.